username-is-already-taken2/docker_cinc-auditor/README.md

 It's been amended to tweak the container size and swap out the binaries for the [cinc](https://cinc.sh) version [cinc-auditor](https://github.com/cinc-project/auditor)

 # WARNING
-## As of this writing only cinc-auditor has not been formally evaluated for compliance.
+## cinc-auditor has not been formally evaluated by chef for compliance.
 Use of this binary should be used only for testing at this time.

 ## Usage
 This is being published to docker hub ....